ssharpalla2002/ssharpalla2002/readme.md

 ## About me

 * 🏗️ Building fast, reliable web experiences with Next.js and TypeScript.
-* 🌐 Leveraging React Server Components and Server Actions to ship less JavaScript while delivering more value.
+* 🌐 Using React Server Components and Server Actions to ship less JavaScript while delivering more value.
-* 🔐 Following the T3 stack philosophy using tRPC, Prisma, and Postgres to build scalable systems.
+* 🔐 Following the T3 stack philosophy with tRPC, Prisma, and Postgres for scalable apps.
-* 🧠 Keeping problem solving sharp through regular practice of data structures and algorithms.
+* 🧠 Staying sharp with regular practice of data structures and algorithms.
-* ⚽ Off the keyboard, I enjoy football, chess, and visual art.
+* ⚽ Off the keyboard, football, chess, and visual art keep me busy.

 ---